 We now present the results for our benchmark calibration.
-When evaluating the performance of the model, it is important to keep in mind that some key parameters are calibrated to match savings data at the date of integration, without using post-1990 data.
+When evaluating the performance of the model, one should keep in mind that free parameters are calibrated to match savings data at the date of integration, and not using any post-1990 data.